blauwfruit/prestashop-plugin/README.md

 #### Update instructions

-1. log into the Prestashop admin
+1. log into the PrestaShop admin
 2. Go to *Modules and Services* > *Modules and Services*
 3. press *Add a new module*
 4. upload the latest .tgz the overwrites the old one.